Things worth knowing about mental health

 Activities and actors

 The Swiss government and various organisations have taken steps to raise awareness of addiction problems and promote prevention.
 An extensive network of counselling centres, clinics and self-help groups is available.
-Tel 143 – Heart2heart maintains contact with various addiction counselling centres and assumes the function of a first contact point for gambling addicts in Geneva, for example.
+143.ch – Heart2heart maintains contact with various addiction counselling centres and assumes the function of a first contact point for gambling addicts in Geneva, for example.